agustinustheo/agustinustheo.github.io/_posts/2020-10-12-4-Key-Habits-I-Learned-as-a-Software-Engineer.md

 If you don’t do that you might have to change multiple documents that literally have the same line of code just to let’s say — add a new condition to an if-else statement.
 Take it from me, sometimes you can forget and bugs will happen.
 So please, write code you going to reuse in a function.

 Speaking of functions…

-[**How an AI-based Chatbot Can Help You Form Better Long-Term Habits | Data Driven Investor**
-_When we think about our everyday behaviors, we often do not realize, how big is the percentage of the actions we do…_www.datadriveninvestor.com](https://www.datadriveninvestor.com/2020/02/03/how-an-ai-based-chatbot-can-help-you-form-better-long-term-habits/ "https://www.datadriveninvestor.com/2020/02/03/how-an-ai-based-chatbot-can-help-you-form-better-long-term-habits/")[](https://www.datadriveninvestor.com/2020/02/03/how-an-ai-based-chatbot-can-help-you-form-better-long-term-habits/)

 #### Code Purposeful Functions